-Every single time I see someone write about the need for changing places toilets on social media, they are always faced with the same ignorant responses.
-Mainly because people have no idea of the issues.
-But the questions that are asked are always the same, and always upset the person (or people) who are facing these issues in their daily lives.
+Every single time I see someone write about the need for changing places toilets on social media, they are always faced with the same responses.
+Mainly because people have no idea that this problem exists or how many people it affects.
+The questions that are asked are always the same, and are usually worded in a way to upset the person (or people) who are facing these issues in their daily lives.

 So here are the answers to every question or silly comment I have ever seen about changing places toilets.
-You can use this to answer peoples comments if you want, share the link with them.
+You can use this to answer peoples comments if you want by sharing the link with them.

-If you have been sent this link… PLEASE read it, it’s not meant to offend, it is meant to educate!
+If you have been sent this link… PLEASE read it, it’s not meant to offend, it is meant to help answer your questions!

 What is a changing place?

 Firstly, it is NOT a baby change!
 A changing places toilet is a large disabled/accessible toilet which includes an adult sized changing table, a hoist, a basin and a toilet.
 Sometimes they also have a shower but that is usually in a leisure centre.

 “Use the baby change” or anything about baby change facilities